 But it’s clear that her son is never far from Patti’s thoughts.

-In a recent Instagram post, where a follower pointed out how her grandson Sam looked like Matt’s dad Bert, Patti was quick to suggest the infant looked more like her son.
+In an Instagram post from earlier this year, where a follower pointed out how her grandson Sam looked like Matt’s dad Bert, Patti was quick to suggest the infant looked more like her son.

 “I think he looks like my Matthew,” Patti said, proudly.